benhaldenby/plex-reset/README.md

     install.sh

-Then automate running the script, maybe with a cron job:
+Then automate running the script, perhaps daily with a cron job

     crontab -e
     00 06 * * * /usr/local/bin/plex-reset.sh